polyfact/polyfact-use-agent-boilerplate/README.md

 # `useAgent` Polyfact hook

 The `useAgent` hook simplifies the interaction between your React application and the Polyfact agent.
-This guide aims to help developers of all levels understand how to integrate and utilize the `useAgent` hook effectively.

 ## Installation